Castro19/LAEP-GPT/documentation/README.md

   instructions?: string; // The instructions stored on db for assistant };

-export type GptSliceType = {
+export type AssistantSliceType = {
-  gptList: GptType[]; // The list of assistants fetched from DB
+  gptList: AssistantType[]; // The list of assistants fetched from DB
   currentModel: ModelType; // The current assistant Model selected
   isLoading: boolean; // Is being created
   error: string | null; // Error when submitting form to create assistant